Celebrandil/CudaSift/README.md

 The code is free to use for non-commercial applications.
 If you use the code for research, please refer to the following paper.

-M. Björkman, N. Bergström and D. Kragic, "Detecting, segmenting and tracking unknown objects using multi-label MRF inference", CVIU, 118, pp. 111-127, January 2014.
+M. Björkman, N. Bergström and D. Kragic, "Detecting, segmenting and tracking unknown objects using multi-label MRF inference", CVIU, 118, pp. 111-127, January 2014. http://www.sciencedirect.com/science/article/pii/S107731421300194X

-## Benchmarking:
+## Benchmarking

 Computational cost (in milliseconds) on different GPUs (latest benchmark marked with *):